ColoradoStark/Google-Colab-CRUD-API/README.md

 - Endpoint that you can call over the web
 - A Functioning Data Structure
-- Writes all data to a disk (on every operation)
+- Backs up data to the temporary local hard drive provided in the Collab notebook